ansient0/lwotc/README.md

 ###### Specialist Class
 * New Squaddie set of perks - Aid Protocol, Blinding Protocol, Combat Protocol

-You Can find new class trees [here.](https://docs.google.com/spreadsheets/d/1Sdk8q8FWuxaaPSpgdK1BOIwQZYgUXXFv/edit?usp=sharing&ouid=101693235569137515434&rtpof=true&sd=true)
+You can find new class trees [here.](https://docs.google.com/spreadsheets/d/1Sdk8q8FWuxaaPSpgdK1BOIwQZYgUXXFv/edit?usp=sharing&ouid=101693235569137515434&rtpof=true&sd=true)

 ### Enemies

-* Enemy Aim And Will growths have been completely removed - Makes sure cover is just as important early game as it is late
+* Enemy Aim and Will growths have been completely removed - Makes sure cover is just as important early game as it is late
 * Rescaled all enemies across 5 tiers, scaled from FL 1 to FL 25
 * New tier naming is : Basic, Advanced, Elite, Supreme, With T5 enemies having special names
-* Incorporated over 100 new permament dark events as new, unpredictable enemy scaling
+* Incorporated over 100 new permament dark events as new and unpredictable enemy scaling
 * Removed Najas - squadsight doesn't fit that well in podless
-* removed ADVENT grenadiers, rocketeers, scouts, sergeants, commandos, vanguards and shock troopers - Their variants have been incorporated elsewhere
+* Removed ADVENT grenadiers, rocketeers, scouts, sergeants, commandos, vanguards and shock troopers - Their variants have been incorporated elsewhere

 More detailed enemy changes can be found here, I'll just present some more important here
 #### Troopers